Organisms

 Is the coral

-of the reef distinct from, or part of, the living organism, the polyp,
+of the reef distinct from, or part of, the living polyp

 that excretes the coral?
 Is the coral an artifact of polyp technology,

-skin of its body?
+skin of the polyp body?
 Can the reef's coral be part of the organism and itself

 not be living?
 If so, it suggests that an organism can have two parts,

-one possessed of livingness and one not, the two interwoven in the body
+one possessed of livingness and one not, the two being interwoven in the body

 of the thing.
 But are the molecules themselves possessed of livingness?